 1 cup fresh blueberries

 1 tablespoon grated lemon peel

 2/3 cup powder sugar

 1. Preheat oven to 350 degrees F. In a bowl or food processor, mix or whirl flour, baking powder, sugar, and salt to blend.
 Add butter and cut in with a pastry blender or pulse until mixture resembles coarse meal.
 If using a processor, scrape the mixture into a bowl.

 2. In a small bowl, whisk buttermilk and egg to blend.
 Add to flour mixture along with blueberries and lemon peel.
 Stir with a fork just until evenly moistened (dough will look crumbly).

 4. Baking scones until tops are browned, 20 to 25 minutes.
-Let cool about 10 minutes on baking sheet.
+Let cool for about 10 minutes on the baking sheet.
 Meanwhile, in a small bowl, stir together powdered sugar and lemon juice.
 Drizzle glaze over warm scones.
-Server scones warm or let cool completely.
+Serve scones warm or let cool completely.